djthorpe/graph/doc/README.md

 }
 ```

-The `Test` method accepts an array of command-line arguments or nil
+The `tool.Test` method accepts an array of command-line arguments or nil
 if these are not used.

 ## Other approaches for dependency injection